Ingenjoy/SelectedTopicsOptimization/Chapters/03.Constrained/notes_constrained.md

 def solve_constrained_quadratic_problem(P, q, A, b):
     """
     Solve a linear constrained quadratic convex problem.

     Inputs:
         - P, q: quadratic and linear parameters of the linear function to be minimized
-        - A, b: system of the linear constaints
+        - A, b: system of the linear constraints
+        -
     Outputs:
         - xstar: the exact minimizer
-        - vstar: the optimal Lagrance multipliers
+        - vstar: the optimal Lagrange multipliers
     """
     p, n = A.shape  # size of the problem
     # complete this code